Charles Marville

-Charles Marville, the pseudonym of Charles François Bossu (Paris 17 July 1813 – 1 June 1879 Paris), was a French photographer, who mainly photographed architecture, landscapes and the urban environment.
+Charles Marville, the pseudonym of Charles François Bossu (17 July 1813 – 1 June 1879), was a French photographer, who mainly photographed architecture, landscapes and the urban environment.
 He used both paper and glass negatives.
-He is most well known for taking pictures of ancient Parisian quarters before they were destroyed and rebuilt under "Haussmannization", Baron Haussmann's new plan for modernization of Paris.
+He is most well known for taking pictures of ancient Parisian quarters before they were destroyed and rebuilt under "Haussmannization", Baron Haussmann's plan for modernization of Paris.
+"Marville created a model of photographic perception of the architectural environment that we still use and rely on today".
 In 1862, he was named official photographer of Paris.

+Art historian Ekaterina Vasilyeva notes that two points attract attention in Marville's photographs: complete indifference to pictorial photography, which at that time was the main form of artistic thinking, and attention to visual solutions that were non-standard for that moment.